 Broadside accidents pose great risk to motorcycle riders, who are more vulnerable than drivers or passengers protected by a car.
 According to the Georgia Department of Public Health, about 1,000 motorcycles are broadsided each year in this state.
 Many of these collisions would not have happened if drivers simply acted reasonably on the road.
-Since 1997, motorcycle crash attorney Terrence R. Bethune has helped people in the Atlanta area seek compensation for broadside accidents caused by a driver’s careless conduct.
+Since 1997, motorcycle crash attorney Terrence R. Bethune has helped people in the Atlanta area seek compensation for a broadside collision accident caused by a driver’s careless conduct.

 PROTECT YOUR RIGHTS AFTER A GEORGIA CRASH